ahzamfarhan/git-for-biginners-my-project/readme.txt

 Welcome to my project.
 Hi There how are u?
-Again change after stagging it
+Morning tea